 In addition to his role as Chancellor, Mr. Bierman chairs the board of the Thomas S. Kenan Institute for the Arts; works with the city’s top business leaders as a member of The Winston-Salem Alliance; serves as a member of the National Advisory Committee for the Reynolda House Museum of American Art; and sits on the board of directors of the RiverRun International Film Festival.

-Growing up near Detroit, Mr. Bierman enjoyed a short, successful run in high school musicals until his voice changed— after that, he poured his creative energy into musical training, drawing, and painting.
-He graduated from Georgetown University in 1987 with a bachelor’s degree in history and French, and earned a master’s degree in architecture from the University of Virginia (1993).
+Growing up near Detroit, Mr. Bierman enjoyed drawing, painting, musical training, and acting from early childhood through high school.
+He graduated from Georgetown University in 1987 with a bachelor’s degree in history and French, and earned a master’s degree in architecture from the University of Virginia in 1993.
 He also studied abroad at the Institut d’Études Sciences Politiques de Paris and completed internships at Sotheby’s, the National Gallery of Art, and on Capitol Hill.
-Mr. Bierman maintains his peak performance by doing CrossFit and Olympic weightlifting, paying frequent visits to his parents’ home in San Diego, and renovating a mid-century house on North Carolina’s scenic Lake Norman.

 M.Arch.University of Virginia